LogtalkDotOrg/logtalk3/manuals/_sources/userman/reflection.rst.txt

 Behavioral reflection provides insight on what an application does when running.
 Specifically, by observing and acting on the messages being exchanged between objects.
 See the section on :ref:`event-driven programming <events_events>` for details.
-In addition, the :ref:`logtalk <apis:logtalk/0>` built-in object provides predicates for handling debug events.
+There is also a :doc:`../libraries/dependents` library that provides an implementation of Smalltalk dependents mechanism.

-For use in debugging tools, there is also a small reflection API providing :ref:`trace and debug event predicates <debugging_events>`.
+For use in debugging tools, there is also a small reflection API providing :ref:`trace and debug event predicates <debugging_events>` provided by the :ref:`logtalk <apis:logtalk/0>` built-in object.